 Voted one of the “Top 10 Romantic Inns in America,” this British Colonial-themed inn signifies Savannah in everything from the décor and the food, to the ghosts in the walls.

 Overlooking the moss-draped Chippewa Square, the pet-friendly Foley House Inn features 19 rooms, complete with working fireplaces, giant jacuzzis, balconies and porches.
-Casual sophistication is heightened with their ornate paintings, antique accents and old-fashioned furnishings.
-Originally constructed over the ashes of a residential home that burned down in the Great Savannah Fire of 1889, this inn’s history is rooted deeply into the paranormal phenomenons that make Savannah so special.
-During renovations in 1987, human skeletal remains were found within the walls of the inn, and since then the staff and guests have noticed activity that can only be described as otherworldly.
+This inn’s history is rooted deeply into the paranormal phenomenons that make Savannah so special.
+It was constructed over the ashes of a residential home that burned down in the Great Savannah Fire of 1889.
+During renovations in 1987, human skeletal remains were found within the walls of the inn.
+Staff and guests have noticed activity that can only be described as otherworldly.
 Be sure to ask the innkeeper about Wally, who is known to stroll the gardens late at night.

 6. River Street Inn

 Overlooking the breathtaking Savannah River, the River Street Inn charms guests with their stunning location, sophisticated décor and historic setting.
-The exposed brick and ballastone inside reveal this 19th century building’s roots as a cotton warehouse, which was converted into an inn in 1987.
+This 19th century building was once as a cotton warehouse.
 They proudly bear the honor of being the only “Historic Hotel of America” in Savannah and will soon celebrate the building’s 200th birthday.

 With 86 luxurious guest rooms, free complimentary use of their fitness center, a small library on the top floor and a tavern complete with a bar and billards, the historic inn gives guests more than a few reasons to stay.
 There is nothing like watching the sunset or stargazing from your own private balcony or stepping out on the porch after the evening guest reception and relaxing in rocking chairs, watching ocean freighters pass by along the river.